danierlr/SO_NoCssEmit/readme.md

 ### How to run the examples:

 cd into the specific folder.
-Each folder represents a separate attemt.
+Each folder represents a separate attempt.

 run 'npm i' to download the dependencies